 Also, the electronic medical record comes into play with COVID-19.
 Patients can fill out a questionnaire from home, using the patient portal, and pass it along to their doctor, where a clinical team can review the information and identify patients who are appropriate for COVID-19 testing or those who need further care, Rasmussen said.

 "We really want to empower providers and patients digitally to improve the quality of care and health outcomes," Cordts said.
-COVID-19 has provided the opportunity in the midst of crisis coverage, and the technologies being used for COVID-19 have potential application for other infectious diseases, too, he added.
+COVID-19 has provided the opportunity in the midst of crisis coverage, and the technologies being used for COVID-19 have potential applications for other infectious diseases, too, he added.